Ecommerce Profit Margins: Benchmarks and How to Improve

 What is a good profit margin for ecommerce?

 A good ecommerce profit margin is 10-15% net for physical products and 20%+ for digital products.
-The industry average sits at 5-10% according to NYU Stern's 2025 data, but top-performing DTC brands consistently hit 15-20% through pricing discipline, repeat-customer revenue, and operational efficiency.
+The industry average sits at 5-6% for retail categories in NYU Stern's January 2026 dataset, but top-performing DTC brands consistently hit 15-20% through pricing discipline, repeat-customer revenue, and operational efficiency.
 Below 5% net margin is a danger zone.

 How do you calculate ecommerce profit margin?